-Cut-and-cover construction would be used for below-grade station construction, except for some stations in the Downtown Segment, which could be mined.
+Cut-and-cover construction would be used for below-grade station construction for the Alaska Junction Station and tail track in the West Seattle Junction Segment.
 Construction activities during cut-and-cover work may include the following:

-- Excavation Cut-and-cover construction involves excavating from the surface, similar to retained cut construction.
-Excavation may include the use of excavators and backhoes. - Transporting Spoils As excavation is underway the excavated materials would likely need to be removed from the site.
-Removal of excavated materials would likely require the use of trucks and loaders. - Backfill Cut-and-cover construction also requires backfilling with imported fill or suitable excavated material after construction of the lid or station roof.
-This may require the use of trucks and rollers.
+- Excavation Cut-and-cover construction involves excavating from the surface, similar to retained-cut construction.
+Excavation may include the use of excavators, haul trucks, and backhoes. - Transporting Spoils As excavation is underway the excavated materials would likely need to be removed from the site.
+Removal of excavated materials would likely require the use of haul trucks, and loaders. - Backfill Cut-and-cover construction also requires backfilling with imported fill or suitable excavated material after construction of the lid or station roof.
+This may require the use of excavators, backhoes, haul trucks, and vibratory rollers. - Roadway Repair Roadways that are removed and replaced as part of the project may need to be reconstructed.
+Roadway repairs may occur throughout the project area.
+Equipment would include pavers, backhoes, haul trucks, and vibratory rollers.